 The first known pioneer family, James & Martha Crawford, arrived in the area around 1802.
 Their children settled in Reynoldsburg, including a daughter, Margaret, who married James Graham.
 Thomas Palmer arrived in 1803 and later built a grist mill with William Dean.
 John & Jane French settled in the area in the fall of 1816 and owned much of the land in what we now call "Old Reynoldsburg."
 John French had his land surveyed and platted out a town that was registered in Nov.
 1831.
 Tradition says that he named the town "French Town" after his family, but it was listed as "Reynoldsburgh" in Aug.
 1832 and there are no known official records listing the name as "French Town".

-Reynoldsburg is a community located at the geographical center of Ohio and is a suburb of Columbus, the state capitol.
+Reynoldsburg is a community located at the geographical center of Ohio and is 12 miles from Columbus, the state capital.
 The city is within 500 miles of over 50 percent of the United States population.
 Port Columbus Airport is 15 minutes from the center of Reynoldsburg.
 Interstate Highway I-70 runs through Reynoldsburg connecting it with Indianapolis, Indiana and Pittsburgh, Pennsylvania.

 Reynoldsburg is most noted as the "Birthplace of the Tomato."
 On his farm in Reynoldsburg, shown above, internationally recognized horticulturist Alexander W. Livingston (1821-1898) was the first to develop the tomato for commercial use.
 He introduced the Paragon tomato in 1870 which became the first commercially grown tomato.

 The Reynoldsburg Tomato Festival is a community event that started in 1965.
 The festival was originally called the Tomato Fair in recognition of Alexander W. Livingston.
 The Tomato Festival is still held every year, usually on the 3rd Fri./Sat. of August at Huber Park.”